johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-28-docusaurus-image-cloudinary-remark-plugin/index.md

   run: |
     cd blog-website
     yarn install --frozen-lockfile
-    IS_PULL_REQUEST=${{ github.event_name == 'pull_request' }} yarn run build
+    USE_CLOUDINARY=${{ github.event_name != 'pull_request' }} yarn run build
 ```

-The above code sets an environment variable called `IS_PULL_REQUEST` to `true` if we're running a pull request preview.
+The above code sets an environment variable called `USE_CLOUDINARY` to `false` if the GitHub Action is running for a pull request.
 [You'll note that I'm building my website externally to the Azure Static Web Apps build process](../2022-12-18-azure-static-web-apps-build-app-externally/index.md).
 If I was building my website as part of the Azure Static Web Apps build process, I'd use the [custom `app_build_command` feature](https://learn.microsoft.com/en-us/azure/static-web-apps/build-configuration?tabs=github-actions#custom-build-commands) to set the environment variable.

 With our environment variable in place, we can conditionally add the plugin to our `rehypePlugins` array: